 The MSN degree program is accredited by the Commission on Collegiate Nursing Education.
 The Family Nurse Practitioner program is approved by the California Board of Registered Nursing.
 Successful completion of the FNP program satisfies the Board of Registered Nursing requirements for active, licensed RNs to use the title of Nurse Practitioner in California and graduates are not required to obtain national certification, although the program strongly recommends that they do so.
 Graduates are prepared to sit for the national American Nurses Credentialing Center and American Academy of Nurse Practitioners Family Nurse Practitioner certification examinations.

-The next available semester for the FNP program is fall 2016.
-The deadline for the FNP program is Monday, June 20, 2016.
-Please submit all required documents by 5pm on June 20, 2016.
+The next available semester for the FNP program is spring 2017.
 Download the HNU Department of Nursing philosophy statement here and the mission statement here

 Click here to view learning outcomes for this program.